-If you stream your games but do not archive your game footage, then the 1 TB SSD should be good enough.
+If you stream your games but do not archive your footage, then the 1 TB SSD should be good enough.

 SSDs are NOT All the Same

-It should be noted also that not all SSDs are the same.
+It should also be noted that not all SSDs are the same.

 Read in Detail: What is The Difference Between SATA and SSD and HDD and NVMe?